 If you do not mind having your personal preferences and some personal information in the Microsoft servers then Cortana can become a helpful personal computer assistant.
 Go to this Microsoft page to learn more about Cortana works and decide whether or not you wish to enable and use it.

-Note: You can learn even more about the pros and cons of Cortana in the tutorials from the online PC magazines - links at the bottom of the page.
+Note: You can learn even more about the pros and cons of Cortana in the tutorials from the online PC magazines - links below.

 Windows 10 Start Menu

-There are those who feel that the Windows 7 Start Menu was nearly perfect for both desktop and laptop PCs.
-They also feel that the removal of the Start Menu in Windows 8 was a near-disaster for desktop PC users.
+There are those who feel that the Windows 7 Start Menu was nearly perfect for both a desktop and a laptop PC.
+They also feel that Windows 8 was a near-disaster for desktop PC users.
 Now Microsoft has re-introduced the Windows Start Menu in a slightly different form than some have been expecting.
 If you happen to like the new Start Menu you can go to this PC World Magazine page to learn how to make it more attractive and usable.